Bank of America Customized Cash Rewards Card (and Premium Rewards) Review

 • BoA cards are only worthwhile if you qualify for the “platinum honors” status of their Preferred Rewards program, which requires at least $100k in assets with BoA/Merrill Edge.
 With this, you get a 75% boost on credit card rewards, meaning the Customized Cash Rewards earns 5.25% on your selected category and the Premium Rewards card earns 2.625% (general) or 3.5% (travel/dining).

-• You won’t incur opportunity costs on this $100k since it can remain fully invested, and there are no account fees.
+• You won’t incur opportunity costs on this $50k-$100k since it can remain fully invested, and there are no account fees.

-• Without at least $50k or $100k in assets parked with Merrill, BoA’s offerings lose competitiveness.
-In that case, you’re likely better off with options like the US Bank Altitude Reserve (USBAR), which provides 4.5% cash back on mobile wallet purchases with no asset requirements.
+• Without at least $50k or $100k in assets parked with Merrill, BoA’s offerings are pretty mediocre.
+In that case, you’re probably better of with a 2% card like Fidelity’s.

-• BoA’s website is outdated and surprisingly difficult to navigate, with setting up autopay being especially frustrating.
+• BoA’s website is terrible, and setting up autopay is inexcusably difficult.
 But given the 5.25% cash-back, I (barely) tolerate these issues.
 Merrill Edge is also lackluster, and I only keep the minimum required assets there.
-While the 5.25% / 2.625% / 3.5% rewards used to be a great deal, US Bank’s Altitude Reserve and their upcoming 4% card are competitive alternatives today.
+Without the 5.25% gravy train, I’d have zero assets with Merrill.

-• That said, the main limitation of the Customized Cash Rewards card is that the elevated 5.25% rewards cap at $2,500 per quarter.
-However, this can be bypassed with multiple cards and involving a spouse or “player 2.”
+• The main limitation of the Customized Cash Rewards card is that the elevated 5.25% rewards cap at $2,500 per quarter.
+However, this can be overcome with multiple cards and involving a spouse or “player 2.”

 • BoA’s customer service, on the few occasions I’ve used it, has been poor (long hold times, etc.).